SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Experiments

 \subsection{Datasets}

-\textbf{NTU RGB+D (NTU-60)}~\cite{shahroudy2016ntu} is a large-scale human action recognition dataset that contains 56,880 indoor captured skeleton action samples, performed by 40 different subjects and classified into 60 classes.
+\textbf{NTU RGB+D (NTU-60)}~\cite{shahroudy2016ntu} is a large-scale action recognition dataset that contains 56,880 indoor captured samples, performed by 40 subjects and classified into 60 classes.
 Each action sample is annotated with 25 skeleton joints and contains up to two subjects.
 This dataset recommends two evaluation protocols: (1) cross-subject (X-Sub): train data are performed by 20 subjects, and test data are performed by the remaining 20 subjects.
 (2) cross-view (X-View): train data from camera views 2 and 3, and test data from camera view 1.

-\textbf{NTU RGB+D 120 (NTU-120)}~\cite{liu2019ntu} is an extended version of NTU RGB+D, and contains 114,480 skeleton action samples over 120 classes.
-The sequences are captured with 106 human subjects and 32 distinct camera setups.
-There are also two recommended settings: (1) cross-subject (X-sub): skeleton samples from 53 subjects are used for training, while the remaining 53 subjects are used for testing.
+\textbf{NTU RGB+D 120 (NTU-120)}~\cite{liu2019ntu} is an extended version of NTU RGB+D, and contains 114,480 samples over 120 classes.
+The sequences are captured with 106 subjects and 32 distinct camera setups.
+There are also two settings: (1) cross-subject (X-sub): samples from 53 subjects are used for training, while the remaining 53 subjects are used for testing.
 (2) cross-setup (X-set): train data comes from 16 even setup IDs, and test data comes from 16 odd setup IDs.

 \textbf{Kinetics-Skeleton}~\cite{kay2017kinetics} is derived from the Kinetics 400 video dataset, utilizing the pose estimation toolbox to extract 240,436 training samples and 19,796 evaluation skeleton samples across 400 classes.
 For each sequence, two people are selected for multi-person clips based on the average joint confidence.
 We adopt the available data provided by PYSKL~\cite{duan2022pyskl}.
 Following the standard evaluation protocol, the Top-1 and Top-5 accuracies are reported.